 Veeam ONE Client will expand all nodes that have child objects with registered errors or warnings.

-- To hide and show the inventory pane, use the collapse/expand arrow to the right of the inventory pane.
+- To hide and show the inventory pane, use the collapse/expand arrow at the top right corner of the inventory pane.

 For more information on changing display settings, see Other Settings.